Daniel-Pool-Engineer/High-Performance-User-Indexing-System/README.md

 ## Notes

-- All UFIDs must be unique 8-digit numbers
+- All IDs must be unique 8-digit numbers
 - Names can contain spaces but must be alphabetic only
 - The tree automatically rebalances after insertions and deletions